 Grid Autosport is the full classic console racer, transplanted to your phone in all its in-depth glory.
 It remains a startling achievement.

-RocketCat games hit gold with Wayward Souls, a roguelike action-RPG that takes the classic top-down action of 16-bit Zelda and applies some procedurally generated magic to it.
+RocketCat games hit gold with Wayward Souls, a roguelike action RPG that takes the classic top-down action of 16-bit Zelda and applies some procedurally generated magic to it.

 Like The Room, you could take any entry from the four-strong Kingdom Rush series, and you’d have a shining example of the genre – in this case, tower defence.

 Among Us is a free-to-play online whodunnit takes a fresh and oh-so-modern approach to online multiplayer gameplay, demanding careful communication and no small amount of skulduggery.
+It’s easy to see why it’s been able to become one of the most popular online games recently.

 As so often with Supercell’s games, the presentation, learning curve, and balance are absolutely spot on.